UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 **Borg:**

-At that time I was married—I got married much too young—and my husband was two years older.
+At that time I was m](@srjixuwki)arried—I got married much too young—and my husband was two years older.
 He graduated from college and went to New York to graduate school.
 I quit school and was going to—in those days, you know: work and put hubby through graduate school.
 I didn’t know what I was going to do.
 What kind of job could I get without a degree or anything?
-A friend of mine said, “Get into data processing\!” \Thoughtfully\:
+A friend of mine said, “Get into data processing\!” \[Thoughtfully\]:
 “Data processing?
 O.K.”

 When I got to New York, I was so incredibly naive, it was just amazing.